Get AI SEO for FREE.

 Under the Code Validation tab, you will see the actual JSON-LD code for the custom Schema you’ve created.
 Make sure your post is saved as a draft; otherwise, you won’t see the complete code.

-On the top-right corner, you will see 2 buttons — Copy and Test with Google.
+In the top-right corner, you will see 2 buttons: Copy and Test with Google.

 The Copy button will let you copy the code to your clipboard to validate using any Schema Testing tool.
-Or alternatively, you can click the Test with Google button so that the Google Rich Results Testing Tool will open in a new tab with Schema data already pasted in the tool.
+Alternatively, you can click the Test with Google button, which will open the Google Rich Results Testing Tool in a new tab with Schema data already pasted in it.

 Code Validation